• Skip to main content

 Should You Sear Meatballs Before Baking?

 Nope!
 If you're going to sear your meatballs, you might as well finish them off on the stovetop since they don't take too long to cook.
 What makes this recipe so fantastic is that you simply just form the balls and put them in the oven!
-No need to sear them first!
+No need to sear them first.

 Is It Better To Bake Or Pan Sear Meatballs?

-These are both great ways to cook meatballs so it really just comes down to which one you like better!
-I enjoy baking my meatballs because it is less messy, easier, and you can make a larger amount of meatballs at once!
+These are both great ways to cook meatballs, so it really just comes down to which one you like better.
+I enjoy baking my meatballs because it is less messy and easier, and you can make a larger amount of meatballs at once.

 Tall image showing lamb meatballs on a metal tray with dipping sauce.